 IASSC is a proud member of the Institute for Credentialing Excellence.

-The Institute for Credentialing Excellence (ICE) is a non-profit, 501(c)(3) organization dedicated to providing educational, networking and advocacy resources for the credentialing community.
-ICE’s accrediting body, the National Commission for Certifying Agencies (NCCA), evaluates certification organization for compliance with the NCCA Standards for the Accreditation of Certification Programs.
-NCCA’s Standards exceed the requirements set forth by the American Psychological Association and the U.S. Equal Employment Opportunity Commission.
-In 1977, the National Commission for Health Certifying Agencies (NCHCA) was formed, in cooperation with the federal government, to develop standards of excellence for voluntary certification programs.
+As a proud member of ICE, we stay informed on best practices in developing and administering quality certification programs so that we may better serve you.
+The International Association for Six Sigma Certification is proud to be a member of the Institute for Credentialing Excellence in show of our support of the credentialing community and our commitment to strive for excellence in our Lean Six Sigma Black Belt, Green Belt and Yellow Belt certification programs.
+ICE is a non-profit, 501(c)(3) organization dedicated to providing educational, networking and advocacy resources for the credentialing community.
+ICE History: In 1977, the National Commission for Health Certifying Agencies (NCHCA) was formed, in cooperation with the federal government, to develop standards of excellence for voluntary certification programs.
 In 1989, the scope of those standards was broadened to include certifications for individuals in all professions and occupations.
 At that time, the standard-setting and accrediting organization NCHCA became the National Commission for Certifying Agencies (NCCA), and the National Organization for Competency Assurance (NOCA) was formed as the membership association for credentialing bodies.
 For more than 30 years, NOCA, NCCA, and their predecessor have promoted excellence in credentialing through education, research, advocacy, standard setting, and accreditation.
 As NOCA became the worldwide leader in providing knowledge and information to assist certification professionals in developing and managing high-quality certification programs, the Board of Directors recognized its broadening scope and the need to redefine the organization.
 In 2009, the Board proposed a name change for the organization that was approved by the membership and NOCA became the Institute for Credentialing Excellence (ICE).
-ICE is accredited by the American National Standards Institute as a Standards Developer.
+ICE is an American National Standards Institute Standards Developer.
+The NCCA Standards are a proprietary standard and must be applied for and approved by the NCCA Commission separately from ICE membership.

 Find us at ICE.
 Visit ICE here then search for the Acronym ”IASSC”.